 In April 2021, the Company entered into the Termination Agreement with its Manager pursuant to which the Company internalized its management function and made a one-time cash payment of \$102.3 million to the Manager.
 The Company no longer pays base management fees or incentive fees with respect to any period after April 30, 2021.
 The Company incurred \$109.3 million of restructuring costs for the year ended December 31, 2021, which were paid by the Company in the second quarter of 2021.
 The additional restructuring costs of \$7.0 million consist primarily of fees paid for legal and investment banking advisory services.
-There were no restructuring charges incurred for the year ended December 31, 2022.
-Refer to Note 1, "Business and Organization," for further detail.
+There were no restructuring charges incurred for the years ended December 31, 2023 and 2022.